AbraaoMota/wallpaperScans/README.md

 # wallpaper_scans
 This directory contains a simple script in Ruby that scans through the front-page of the wallpapers subreddit on reddit and downloads all of those in the 1st page.
 Places all pictures in a `/pics/{todays-date}/{url-dependent-name}` directory, with relative positioning to the script.
+The script supports imgur album downloads, and is capped at 15 pictures per album.
+This can be changed.
 Can also work in theory for other subreddits that are mainly for user submitted pictures.
 ####Update 260116
 Can now also download imgur albums nicely, places them in folders in the pics folder.